cja14/crystallographic_server_scripts/examples/README.md

 # Findsym - detect space group symmetry of a structure
+EVERYTHING BELOW ON FINDSYM IS OBSOLETE UNTIL FURTHER NOTICE.
+I have changed the functionality of this script, and the name of the function.
 First we are going to detect the symmetry of a crystal using the findsym functionality from the Isotropy software suite.

 https://stokes.byu.edu/iso/findsym.php